 For your convenience, there are different ways to apply for coverage.
 The fastest way is to apply online at CoverME.gov.
 If you apply online, you'll also get your eligibility results right away.

 These instructions include additional help for some, but not all, of the items in the application.

-Before you begin, it may help to have this information ready:
+Before you begin, it may help to have the following information ready for each person in your household: